V3lectronics/SPIRIT/README.md

 #### Camera

 SPIRIT is compatible with [Arducam](https://www.arducam.com/) cameras e.g. the [64 MP Hawkeye](https://www.arducam.com/64mp-ultra-high-res-camera-raspberry-pi/) or the more affordable [16 MP Autofocus](https://www.arducam.com/16mp-autofocus-camera-for-raspberry-pi/).

+The camera module can be completely powered off by the user using a physical switch.

 Below are the stats for the Hawkeye: